Make It Earth Day Every Day

 Since the first Earth Day in 1970, the National Wildlife Federation has helped people get outside and connect with nature through regional events, cleanups, and public service announcements from familiar faces.

 Although Earth Day is officially celebrated on April 22nd, we think every day should be Earth Day!
 Here are seven ways to make every day Earth Day:

 - Become a Butterfly Hero and pledge to plant milkweed and other native plant species in your yard to help the declining pollinator populations.
 (You can also win a free trip to Walt Disney World if you pledge by June 1.)

 - Create and certify a wildlife habitat at your home, business, or place of worship.
-The Federation has certified nearly 200,000 properties and public facilities as wildlife habitats participating through our Garden for Wildlife program, engaging more than 1.5 million people.
+National Wildlife Federation has certified over 220,000 properties and public facilities as wildlife habitats participating through our Garden for Wildlife program, engaging more than 1.5 million people.
 Certification involves the key steps to provide food, water, shelter and places for wildlife to raise their young.